Sydney Metro: Ticketing and costs

-Projects
+Project history

 Sydney Metro Northwest

-The first stage connects Sydney's north-western suburbs to Chatswood.
-It consists of 23 km of new track between Rouse Hill and Epping, which includes eight new stations.
-At Epping, the line connects to the existing 13 km Epping to Chatswood rail link, which was converted from heavy rail to rapid transit standards and segregated from the existing Sydney Trains network.
+Construction of the first section of the Metro North West & Bankstown Line began in late 2013, linking Tallawong, in Sydney's north-western suburbs to Chatswood.
+The line consists of 23 km of new track between Rouse Hill and Epping, which includes eight new stations.
+At Epping, the line connects to the existing 13 km Epping to Chatswood rail link, which was separated from the Sydney Trains network and converted to allow the operation of single-deck autonomous trains with platform screen doors.
 Passengers can interchange with the existing system at both Epping and Chatswood.
-Construction on Sydney Metro Northwest began in late 2013.
-The line opened on 26 May 2019.
+The first section of the line opened in May 2019.

 In November 2016, Sydney Metro, in particular, the John Holland Group, Dragados and Transport for NSW, were awarded the 2016 NSW Premier's Award for Building Infrastructure for the 15 km twintunnels in Bella Vista and Epping, which are currently the longest tunnels constructed in Australia.
 The completion of these tunnels in early 2016 marked the completion of the first stage of Sydney Metro Northwest.
 The NSW Premier's award recognises "infrastructure projects in the state that make a difference to the local community".